Everyone comes to the moment when they need to select an undergraduate major to study. It is one of the...

 The University of Portland, in Portland, OR, has a finance program.
 It includes ethical and sustainable practices.
 Students learn to solve financial problems while focusing on social responsibility.

-A finance major opens up many career options.
-These include investment banking, financial planning, corporate finance, and accounting.
+A major in finance opens up many options.
 Students build skills in math, analysis, and decision-making.
-These skills are crucial for success in finance jobs.
-The field requires commitment and strong problem-solving abilities.
-It also needs adaptability to handle challenges.
-Think about your strengths and career goals to see if finance is a good fit.
-A finance degree can lead to a successful career with focus and effort.
+These finance skills are crucial for success in the industry.
+The field requires dedication and adaptability to handle challenges.
+Think about your strengths to see if finance is a good fit.
+A bachelor’s degree in finance can lead to a successful career offering tremendous advancement and financial reward.